Hit enter after type your search item

 In this tutorial, I will show you setting up HTML tables that use Bootstrap classes as well as a plug-in for adding useful features in the table, quite easily.

-The plug-in name is bootstrap-table, that you can download from GitHub website here.
+The plug-in name is bootstrap-table, which you can download from GitHub website here.
 In the examples, I will use CDN links, so you don’t necessarily need to download the plug-in and host it at your local or web hosting.
 So let me start demos from simple features.

 For the demos, I will use MySQL table as the data source.
 The PHP file will fetch the rows from the table that will be used for examples.